csapty12/scrumban-project/README.md

 The front end will have a similar look to Jira, created using React.js component, and Redux.js to store application state such as JWT's.

-# How To Use:
+# How To Use Locally:
+## Dependencies:
+- Docker
+- yarn
+- Java
+- Maven

 - To use the frontend:
-  - use npm install to get all node dependencies
+  - use yarn install to get all node dependencies
-  - use npm start to start up the front end.
+  - use yarn start to start up the front end.
 This will automatically open localhost:3000

 - To use the backend:
   - use mvn clean install spring-boot:run to start the backend service.